 Covering the same time period as The Great Conversation 1, level 4 takes the student deeper into the works of many of the same authors.
 Homer, Plato, Livy and Virgil are some of the thinkers whose works are explored on a new level.
 Taught alongside several books of the Bible, the primary source writings in level 4 force the student to interact with brilliant minds of the ancient world and begin to shape his own burgeoning rhetorical skills and more eloquently critique the Graeco-Roman worldview through the unchanging truths of Scripture.
 The Great Conversation courses 4, 5 and 6 are recommended for the high school student.

 Typical Readings: Please confirm with book list below before purchasing.
-The Holy Bible, The Iliad, The Peloponnesian War, The Bacchae, The Republic, Nicomachean Ethics, The War with Hannibal, On the Nature of Things, Cicero: Selected Works, Documents of the Christian Church, Eclogues and Georgics, Letters from a Stoic, and City of God.
+The Holy Bible, The Iliad, The Peloponnesian War, The Bacchae, The Republic, Nicomachean Ethics, The War with Hannibal, On the Incarnation, Cicero: Selected Works, Documents of the Christian Church, Eclogues and Georgics, Letters from a Stoic, and City of God.

 Optional Textbook: Omnibus IV – The Ancient World